 Guana River Marsh Aquatic Preserve, located within the boundaries of GTM Research Reserve, is unusual because it includes uplands.
 Nearly 12,000 acres of uplands were purchased by the state of Florida in 1984 because of their environmental sensitivity and to protect several species of endangered and threatened plants and animals.
-Approximately 9,500 acres are managed by the Florida Fish and Wildlife Conservation Commission, and 2,600 acres are managed by the Florida Coastal Office and house the Environmental Education Center near Guana Dam.
+Approximately 9,500 acres are managed by the Florida Fish and Wildlife Conservation Commission, and 2,600 acres are managed by the Office of Resilience and Coastal Protection and house the Visitor Center near Guana Dam.

 The Guana River begins north of the preserve in Ponte Vedra Beach and flows south to join the Tolomato River.
 In 1957, an earthen dam was constructed across the Guana River creating Guana Lake.
 This wetland is approximately 2,400 acres, and provides both open water and marsh habitats.
 This shallow lagoonal lake extends 10 miles north from the dam.
 The drainage basin includes approximately 7,800 acres extending from the dam 17 miles north into Jacksonville Beach.